M-Faried/pipelines/README.md

 # Real Life Example (Sensor Data)

 In the examples folder you will find a full and complex example on how to use pipelines to process data streams efficiently.
-The example is to solve the below complex statement which is mentioned also in the
+The example is the code to solve the below problem statement.

 ### Problem Statement: